SeniorGroup-22-23/Wing/README.md

 ## Wing

 Wing is an iOS dating app made as a senior desgin project.
 Wing uses models found in the `SeniorGroup22-23/Models` repository.
 New releases of this repository are made as needed.
 Please note Wing is currently under development.
-Future itterations of the project will have increased security measures and message functionality.
+Future iterations of the project will have increased security measures and message functionality.
 Current Wing fucntionality is as follows ...

 #### Set up your profile :woman:
 Upload photos, respond to prompts, and describe yourself to create a profile.
 Your profile will be shared potential matches!